UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Partial Hospitalization Programs (PHPs) for Teen ADHD Treatment

 UnitedHealthcare plans typically cover PHPs for teenagers needing ADHD treatment.
 You can check your coverage by speaking to one of the admissions specialists at BasePoint Academy.
-We have a vision of becoming a statewide leader in behavioral health services for teenagers who are battling mental health conditions like ADHD.

 Intensive Outpatient Programs (IOPs) for Teen ADHD Treatment